My shopping cart

 Lastly, as, again, Bruce N. Berube summarizes, this approach “places primary emphasis on the understanding of systems of knowledge as opposed to particular factual information.
 The themes and principles that have influenced human thought throughout history are given primary attention.
 The importance of relating these key issues to a variety of subject areas across the curriculum is stressed.
 The function of the teacher is to pose questions to the students that will stimulate discussion and lead to higher levels of understanding.”

 This model is used best in a makerspace that facilitates more than one purpose.
 On one hand, it’s a definitive area meant for creation, but on the other, it’s almost like a think-tank or brain-trust.
 It’s there to elicit new ideas and discoveries.
 In a makerspace, the Concept-Based Model is best utilized in the blueprinting stage.
 By stimulating higher levels of understanding in particular subject areas, students are able to apply new knowledge to previous skills and capabilities.

 While the Epistemological Model doesn’t outwardly give you an idea of what supplies your space is going to need, it does give you an opportunity to utilize the materials that already exist within the space.
 From the dusty 3D printer in the corner to the box of Cubelets on the shelf, introducing new knowledge or concepts into an otherwise “boring” area is the perfect way to rejuvenate the learning surrounding it.
 And, who knows, maybe your students will design a medical breakthrough!

 Now, at PCS Edventures, we don’t like to play favorites.
-In our makerspaces, we utilize each of these three models of curriculum at the same time.
+We believe that you can utilize each of these three models of curriculum at the same time.
 By stimulating new discovery, narrowing the focus and letting imaginations run wild with each student, every day inside a makerspace is as different as the learners inside.
 It’s up to you to figure out what works best for each student, each age group and each area of study.
 So, which model is right for you?